melodyhway/Analysis-of-Nonprofit-Donations/README.md

 ### Caveats with the data
 While the data contains a rich variety of information, there were several instances of data logging errors including misaligned dates, total donation calculations, duplicate columns, errors, and blank values.
 These issues were addressed using data cleaning methods through Excel.

-A log of fixes can be found here
+A log of fixes can be found [here](https://github.com/melodyhway/Donations-Analysis-using-SQL/blob/ec97ac7fdaa82c0d7fb66a9f593de10ed51d0878/datafixes.md)

-For example, date errors were cross-validated using the original dataset to reference the proper dates, duplicate columns were deleted, errors in records were addressed using a XLOOKUP function to reassign proper values.
-Blank values were left blank in instances where that data could not be filled in.
-Overall blank rows only affected a small portion of each column so most were left as is.

 Interactive Dashboard